ntrnghia/get-link-spotify/README.md

 ### How It Works

-1. Fetches latest stable Python version from GitHub API
+1. Uses pre-cached Python 3.x on GitHub runners (no download required)
 2. Restores Spotify/proxy cache from previous runs (single cache entry, updated each run)
 3. Gets Vietnam proxies from multiple sources concurrently (ProxyScrape, Free-Proxy-List)
 4. Tests cached proxies first, then fresh proxies concurrently (2 workers) with early exit on first success: